XuHe85/Running-Example-of-Railway-Transportation-System/README.md

 In our model, several rules can add new tracks to the current graphs.
 The main parts of these rules are the same.
 The differences appears at the behaviors of the `target_train`.

-Here we firstly introduce the common part of this rule cluster, then show their differences.
+Here we introduce the common part of this rule cluster.
+The differences only appear on the `car` node, which respect to `accelerate`, `cruise`, and `brake`.

 These figures of the rule accomplish:
 - moving the `target_train` from one `railway` node to the next one.
 At the same time, it delete the former `railway` node and all other nodes that potentially attached to it.